ivlu2000/diverse-codegen-pipeline/README.md

 ---

 ## 0️⃣ Note
 Typically all all sh or bash scripts have been written to be run on the HPC cluster.
+It is very likely that you have to change the some of the top level instructions for it to be run on a another HPC cluster.
-If you have a gpu locally, you can run the python scripts directly and dont have to use the slurm scripts.
+If you have a gpu locally, you can run the python scripts directly and dont have to use the slurm scripts and can just use the slurm scripts as a reference on how to run the scripts.

 ## 1️⃣ Dataset Curation & Expansion